slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 #### Teeth-Falling-Out Literal Nightmare

 You know, the way I learned about the calcification was because chunks of what I thought were tooth were falling out.
 Just chunks of tooth-like pieces from my mouth.
 So I went to the dental hygienist and she said it was de-calcification.
 This was already when I was starting to recover to some extent, when I was already on the steak-only diet.
 To reiterate: it started *de*-calcifying at that point.
-The calcification built up a lot during the 6 months I was on benzos.
-That was her diagnosis: calcification due to dry mouth from benzos.
+The calcification built up a lot during the 6 months I was on benzos and withdrawal.
+That was her diagnosis: decalcification due to dry mouth from benzos.
 The steak-diet saved my teeth, I think.

 `As if losing my hair, eyebrows, eyelashes, nails, cognition, and skin weren't enough.`